waltzaround/CTEC501-Blog-Frontend/README.md

 # CTEC501 Tumblr Template
 Tumblr template forked from [tumblr](https://www.tumblr.com/theme/39080), original author unknown.
+Didn't like the original font, and typographic choices the original author made, so I changed them.
 Written in HTML, CSS, & JS with code that plugs into Tumblr's [special operators](https://www.tumblr.com/docs/en/custom_themes).

 Written for the CTEC501 Creative Technologies Studio I Paper at Auckland University of Technology